joshmorel/joshmorel.ca_pelican_old/content/pages/about.rst

 About
 #####################

-I'm Josh - a technology professional and enthusiast working in the healthcare data domain.
+I'm Josh - a technology professional and enthusiast working in the healthcare sector.

-I'm using this site to write project walkthroughs as I learn about different topics in technology.
-My aim is to entrench the learning in myself while perhaps at the same time help someone else along the way.
+My interests and skills are broad and include:

+* Open source software & the surrounding community
+* Programming, dev-ops, system administration
+* Python, Git, Linux, GNU, Postgres, MariaDB, R, & more
+* Health informatics, quality improvement, business analysis
+* Big data and artificial intelligence
+* Blockchain technologies

+The purpose of this site is to provide tutorials on the exploration, development and implementation of different technologies.
+The main objective is to entrench what I learn while providing a useful reference for my future self and perhaps hopefully others.